 - Practice deep breathing exercises

 Fun fact: the stomach flu doesn’t actually exist.
-When people talk about the stomach flu or a stomach bug, they are actually talking about a virus like the norovirus.
+When people talk about the stomach flu or a stomach bug, they are actually talking about a virus like a norovirus.
+The norovirus is the most common cause of gastroenteritis.
 With over 19M cases a year, the norovirus is incredibly common and very uncomfortable.
 Oftentimes, a stomach bug leads to nausea and vomiting.

 It’s a virus transmitted by touching your nose, mouth, or eyes after coming into contact with someone who carries the infection.
 It can also be caused by eating food contaminated with the virus.

 Typically, the norovirus causes 1-3 days of discomfort until the body destroys it.
 It’s a common cause of vomiting, but there isn’t anything you can do other than letting the virus run its course.
 Make sure to stay hydrated, follow the B.R.A.T. diet, and avoid caffeine and alcohol.

 If life-threatening symptoms are experienced, make sure to visit the ER as soon as possible.

 Everyone has been there before.
 Maybe you ate some food left out overnight, or you fearlessly downed questionable sushi.
 Either way, food poisoning is another common cause of vomiting.

 Food poisoning is a general term for one of many non-specific illnesses transmitted through food.
 Typically, when talking about food poisoning, we’re talking about a bacterium like E. coli, listeria, or salmonella.